Yeryüzü+Gökyüzü // Zenith+Nadir

 The project took place at the height of the Gezi protests throughout Turkey, when the atmosphere in public spaces was especially tense.
 The drawing recorded not only the shadow of the Tower, but also conversations with undercover cops, journalists, curious passerby, and fortune-tellers in the plaza, over the course of that day.

 The satellite tower and its drawing were later used to re-project the path of the sun across the sky during that day, at 49A, an independent art space in Izmir.
-This construction is a spatial projection of the intersection between a rotation (of the earth) and a revolution (of an individual).
+This construction is a spatial projection of the intersection between the rotation of the earth and the revolution of an individual around their discrete axes.